Snow in Brazil: South

 In 2000, snow occurred in more than 70 municipalities spread throughout the three states of the Southern Region.
-In 2010, the phenomenon returned to power in 21 municipalities of the Santa Catarina and Rio Grande mountains.
+In 2010, snow was recorded in 21 municipalities of the Santa Catarina and Rio Grande mountains.
 In the year 2013, a historic episode in July brought snow to more than 140 cities in the region, including the country's coldest capital Curitiba (PR), which experienced snowfall once more after the last occurrence 38 years before and is home of 1.8 million inhabitants.

 Other regions

 Snow has been registered in the southeastern states of São Paulo (last time in Apiaí in 1975), Rio de Janeiro (last time at Itatiaia, at the Pico das Agulhas Negras, in 1985), and Minas Gerais.
 It has also been registered twice (1975 and 2013) in Paranhos, Mato Grosso do Sul, located in the Center-West.
 This totals seven states with snow reported in the country.

 The remaining states, including the whole regions of North and Northeast, have strong tropical and semi-arid climates and low latitude and altitude, making snow (virtually) impossible.
 There have been no reports of snow even at the highest point in the country, Pico da Neblina.